tarannagra/windots/README.md

 # Taran's windots

 Hello!
 Welcome to the `komorebi` branch of my Windows config that's being used daily.
 I like to have a clean and minimal desktop instead of bloat everywhere.
-And before you tell me to use Linux instead of Windows, I did.
-I like it more but this machine (that has these dots on) is the daily driver!
+I like Linux but University requires Windows, so here I am.

 # Contents